HubRise

 Your Uber Eats tablet can be switched off if you have enabled tabletless integration.
 For more information, see Can Orders Be Sent Directly To My EPOS Without Using Uber Eats Tablets?.

-This page describes the information Uber Eats sends to HubRise.
-It helps you understand how orders will be received on your EPOS.
+This page describes the information Uber Eats sends to HubRise and the way delivery information is synchronised between the two platforms.
+It helps you understand how orders will be received on your EPOS and how delivery tracking works when you use your own couriers (BYOC — Bring Your Own Courier).

 Items and Options